Hoda Kotb Throws Shade At Kathie Lee Gifford, Sparks Savannah Guthrie Feud Rumors In ‘Today’ Co-Host Day 1

 Hoda Kotb had a very busy first day as the new permanent co-host on Today, replacing disgraced Matt Lauer, who was fired amid sexual misconduct allegations.
 Kotb caused heads to turn by throwing shade at Kathie Lee Gifford on air amid rumors that she wants to “dump” her wine-guzzling supposed pal.
 And just in case that wasn’t enough to keep Twitter busy, speculation soared that Hoda is feuding with Savannah Guthrie behind the scenes.

-Hoda Kotb Views Kathie Lee Gifford Gig As ‘Beneath Her’
+Hoda Kotb Views Kathie Lee Gifford Gig As “Beneath Her”

 Radar Online predicted that it won’t take long before Kotb stops appearing with her television partner Gifford.
 The official announcement from NBC called for Hoda to do double-duty, replacing Matt Lauer for two hours as co-host and then seguing into her wine-sipping time with Kathie Lee.
 But an insider told Radar that won’t last long.